ashloverscn/ViciBox-openSUSE-Leap-15.3.3-x86_64_Minimal-Server/README.md

 # ViciBox-openSUSE-Leap-15.3.3-x86_64_Minimal-Server

 # Install VirtualBox and VirtualBox-Addons and grab
-# my scratch installation virtual machine from here:
+# my scratch installation virtual machine from here: (uploading soon)

 FOR ANY HELP CONTACT